jacopoMauro/dm552/haskell/ex_sheet2_types_challenges.md

 (1.0,-2.0)
 ```

--   Implement the function twice, once with `let..in` and once with `where`.
+-   Implement the function roots, once with `let..in` and once with `where`.
 You should as a minimum calculate the discriminant in your `let` or `where` part.

 Make the function
 =================